 When that user visits that page again, the browser does not request the server to download all those files back.
 And instead of downloading, it already shows the saved files as cache data in the browser.

 This reduces the request on the server, thus reducing the load on the server.

 The function of the expire header is simple.
 They tell the browser how long they have to store the webpage’s files as cache data, and when to request the server to download the new files.

 You can specify how long the files will save in the browser.
 It does not improve load time for the first time but reduces the load time of next time.

 How to Add Expires Headers

-Here are two methods of add Expire header to website.
-The first method is for WordPress user with a plugin and the second method is for all types of website.
+Here are two methods of add Expire header to the website.
+The first method is for WordPress users with a plugin and the second method is for all types of websites.